 We have been awarded with the Forest Stewardship Council (FSC) Chain-of-Custody (COC) certification since January 2009, a clear reflection of our commitment to responsible management of the world's forests.
-This certification is also an affirmation of our long established policy of procuring legal, traceable and verified lumber, as the FSC COC lumber are derived from well managed forested areas which practice responsible and sustainable forest management.
-The Group will also remain committed in using more plantation wood, than from natural forest wood.
+This certification is also an affirmation of our lona established policy in buying legally verified lumber, FSC COC lumber, from well managed forested areas which practice responsible and sustainable forest management.
+The Company is committed in making every effort to ensure all timbers are from legal and traceable sources.
+The Group also supports and promotes forest sustainability through practising good forestry practises in its management system which is aligned to the Group's mission.
+The Group remains committed in using more plantation wood from natural forest wood.

-"Plant Tree, Plant Legacy" tree planting campaign was launched in year 2012 to promote and create awareness of sustainable forest and environment conservation, which is aligned to our Group's mission and FSC COC Policy.
-During the year, in collaboration with Forest Research Institute Malaysia ("FRIM"), the team of CScenic has planted 60 trees at the tree planting project site Bukit Hari Forest Plantation Plots within FRIM Ground.
+"Plant Tree, Plant Legacy" tree planting campaign has been launched since year 2012 to promote and create awareness of sustainable forest and environment conservation, which is aligned to our Group's mission and FSC COC Policy.